Shock mount: Design

-Maxwell and Kelvin–Voigt models of viscoelasticity use springs and dashpots in series and parallel circuits respectively.
+Maxwell and Kelvin–Voigt models of viscoelasticity use springs and dashpots in series and parallel circuits, respectively.
 Hydraulic and pneumatic components can be included, depending on the use.

 Laminated pads

-One common type of isolation mounts is laminated pads.
+One common type of isolation mount is laminated pads.
 Generally, these pads consist of a cork or polymeric foam core which has been laminated between two pieces of ribbed neoprene sheet.

 Molded rubber isolation mounts

 Molded rubber isolation mounts are typically manufactured for specific applications.
 The best example of this is automotive engine and transmission mounts.
 Rubber bushings compress synthetic rubber rings on bolts to provide some isolation – operating temperature is sometimes a factor.
 Other shock mounts have mechanical springs or an elastomer (in tension or compression) engineered to isolate an item from specified mechanical shock and vibration.
 Some form of dashpot is usually used with a spring to provide viscous damping.
 Viscoelastic materials are common.
 Temperature is a factor in the dynamic response of rubber.
 Generally, a molded rubber mount is best suited for heavy loads producing higher frequency vibrations.